ThingLabsIo/ThingLabsIo.github.io/pages/WebSummit002.md

 When you run the application it will execute on your computer, and thanks to Johnny-Five, it will connect with your Photon and work directly with it.
 Basically, your computer is acting as a hub and communicating via TCP over your local Wi-Fi network with the Photon as one of potentially many devices (or spokes).
 If you continue on past today, in a future lab you will deploy the Node.js application to another device (like a Raspberry Pi) which will act as the hub and connect to multiple spoke devices.

 <blockquote>
   When you power on the Photon and it establishes a Wi-Fi connection, the first thing it does is a 'phone home' to the Particle Cloud where it registers itself as online.
 When it does that, it also registers its local IP address.
 When you run the Node.js application, thanks to the Johnny-Five framework and the Particle-IO plugin, the Node app pings the Particle Cloud and requests the IP address for the device name you specified (that is why the Particle Token and Device ID/Alias are needed).
 Once the application has the local IP address for the Photon, all communications with the device are over local TCP (which is why your development machine and the Photon have to be on the same network).
-Since the communication from the Node.js app to the Photon is over TCP and not USB, the Photon doesn't need to be plugged into your USB port - it simply needs to be powered on and on the same Wi-Fi you configured it for (and the machine running the Node.js app has to be on the same Wi-F network).
+Since the communication from the Node.js app to the Photon is over TCP and not USB, the Photon doesn't need to be plugged into your USB port - it simply needs to be powered on and on the same Wi-Fi you configured it for (and the machine running the Node.js app has to be on the same Wi-Fi network).
 </blockquote>

 Open a terminal window (Mac OS X) or Node.js command prompt (Windows) and execute the following commands (replace c:\Development\IoTLabs with the path that leads to your labs folder):